WEBSITES

 Screenonline

 Impressive online encyclopdia and moving image educational resource from the British Film Institute.
-Combines the history of British film and television, through a complex strucutre based around themes, personalities, tours and special features.
+Combines the history of British film and television, through a complex strucuture based around themes, personalities, tours and special features.
 Screenonline comes with a huge number of streamed video clips, which are accessible to UK educational users only (schools, colleges and libraries).
-Requires Windows Media Player.
+The site has not been added to since 2014.

 Terra Media